Chart Color Schemes

 The level of general health in Everton Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Everton Park shows better-than-average health outcomes with a low prevalence of common health conditions among its general population.
-However, among older, at-risk cohorts, this prevalence is higher than the national average.
+Everton Park shows better-than-average health outcomes with low prevalence of common conditions among its general population.
+However, among older, at-risk cohorts, the prevalence is higher than the national average.

-The rate of private health cover in Everton Park is exceptionally high at approximately 59% of the total population (6,538 people), compared to 56.2% across Greater Brisbane.
-The most common medical conditions in the area are mental health issues and asthma, affecting 9.8 and 7.6% of residents respectively, while 70.1% of residents declare themselves completely clear of medical ailments, compared to 70.5% across Greater Brisbane.
-As of 2021, Everton Park has 13.0% of its residents aged 65 and over (1,446 people), which is lower than the 16.6% in Greater Brisbane.
+Approximately 59% of Everton Park's total population (6,567 people) has private health cover, compared to 56.2% across Greater Brisbane.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 9.8 and 7.6% of residents respectively.
+A total of 70.1% of Everton Park's residents declare themselves completely clear of medical ailments, compared to 70.5% across Greater Brisbane.
+The area has 13.0% of residents aged 65 and over (1,453 people), which is lower than the 16.6% in Greater Brisbane.

 Frequently Asked Questions - Health